-Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 6.5-13, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
+Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 4.2-45, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
 The analysis shall compare Existing to Existing Plus Project conditions, where Existing conditions represents the year in which the project specific analysis is conducted.
-If it is determined that the development will trigger Significant Impact 6.5-13, then prior to the issuance of the first certificate of occupancy, for the development, the Port applicant shall construct an exclusive westbound right-turn lane at the intersection of J Street and I-5 NB Ramps, or similar improvements which reduce the identified impact to a less than significant level based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
+If it is determined that the development will trigger Significant Impact 4.2- 45, then prior to the issuance of the first certificatecertificates of occupancy for the development, the Port, Port tenant, or applicant, as appropriate, shall construct a dual southbound left-turn lane along Street A, or secure such construction to the satisfaction of the City Engineer or shall implement a similar measure(s) that would reduce Significant Impact 4.2-45 4.2-24 to less than significant, based on the methodologies, thresholds and standards outlined in Section 4.2.3, and to the satisfaction of the Port.
+The Port shall consult with the City Engineer prior to its final decision.
 As a condition of project approval, the Applicant, prior to issuance of the first building permit, shall provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer.
 The lane shall be constructed to the satisfaction of the City Engineer.
-If the applicant is responsible for constructing the improvement, they would be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.
-This mitigation would reduce Significant Impact 6.5-13 to below a level of significance.
-Applies to Significant Impact 6.5-13.
-Prior to First issuance of the first Building Permit of the development that triggers the impact and Certificate of Occupancy for any Phase III Project jurisdiction of the development MM 6.5-4 Prior to issuance of a certificate of occupancy for any Phase III project, As part Port Applicant City Engineer Port or City
+This mitigation would reduce Significant Impact 4.2-45 to below a level of significance.
+The applicant responsible for constructing the improvement may be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.
+Credits and reimbursements would be subject to verification that the improvement is included in the BFDIF as well as available funding.
+Applies to Significant Impact 4.2-45.